China mobile apps 2021: An overview of the Chinese mobile ecosystem today

-And as a top-10 country in terms of smartphone penetration with little of North America’s and Europe’s legacy of desktop/laptop computing, almost all of China’s digital market and internet penetration is mobile.
-In other words: China is both a massive opportunity and a significant challenge.
+As a top-10 country in terms of smartphone penetration with little of North America’s and Europe’s legacy of desktop/laptop computing, almost all of China’s digital market and internet penetration is mobile.
+And that means that anyone looking to enter this market needs to carefully take stock: what works in China?
+And … how can you successfully enter the market?

 What’s hot now: Chinese apps and games